Corliss Lamont: Early years

 Lamont was born in Englewood, New Jersey, on March 28, 1902.
 He was the son of Florence Haskell (Corliss) and Thomas W. Lamont, a partner and later chairman at J.P.
 Morgan & Co.
 Lamont graduated as valedictorian of Phillips Exeter Academy in 1920, and magna cum laude from Harvard University in 1924.
 The principles that animated his life were first evidenced at Harvard, where he attacked university clubs as snobbery.
-In 1924, he did graduate work at New College University of Oxford, where he roomed with Julian Huxley.
+In 1924, he did graduate work at New College, Oxford, where he roomed with Julian Huxley.
 The next year Lamont began graduate studies at Columbia University, where he studied under John Dewey.
 In 1928, he became a philosophy instructor there.
 He received his Ph.D. in philosophy in 1932 from Columbia.
 Lamont taught at Columbia, Cornell, Harvard, and the New School for Social Research.

 1930s

 Lamont became a radical in the 1930s, moved by the Great Depression.
 He wrote a book about the Soviet Union and praised what he saw there: "The people are better dressed, food is good and plentiful, everyone seems confident, happy and full of spirit".
+He was even onetime chairman of the Friends of the Soviet Union.
 He became critical of the Soviets over time, but always thought their achievement in transforming a feudal society remarkable, even as he attacked its treatment of political dissent and lack of civil liberties.
 Lamont's political views were Marxist and socialist for much of his life.

-Lamont was a onetime chairman of the Friends of the Soviet Union.

 Lamont began his 30 years as a director of the American Civil Liberties Union (ACLU) in 1932.
 In 1934, he was arrested while on a picket line in Jersey City, New Jersey, part of a long battle between labor and civil rights activists and Frank Hague, the city's mayor.
 Lamont later wrote that he "learned more about the American legal system in one day ... than in one year at Harvard Law School".

 In 1936, Lamont helped found and subsidized the magazine Marxist Quarterly.
 When the Dewey Commission reported in 1937 that the Moscow trials of Leon Trotsky and others were fraudulent, Lamont, along with other left-wing intellectuals, refused to accept the commission's findings.
 Under the influence of the Popular Front, Lamont and 150 other left-wing writers endorsed Josef Stalin's actions as necessary for "the preservation of progressive democracy".
 Their letter warned that Dewey's work was itself politically motivated and charged Dewey with supporting reactionary views and "Red-baiting".
 Lamont wrote an introduction to the anti-Polish pamphlet Behind the Polish-Soviet Break by Alter Brody.